maxmindlin/scout-extension/README.md

 ## Caveats

 While the Google recorder API supports ARIA, CSS, XPath, Text, and Pierce, Scoutlang currently only supports CSS.
-So when new recordings are created, it is critical that *only CSS* is the only selected type to record.
+So when new recordings are created, it is critical that *only CSS* is a selected type to record.

 ## Developement